 It’s your username, IP address, how many times you were connected and disconnected are the bare minimum.
 And if the necessity arises they will hand over your data to security agencies.
 So not as anonymous as you might consider.
 But won’t you agree with this practice if you want to see your state’s security intact?
 It certainly doesn’t harm.

 You might consider shopping and want to enter banking details with the comparatively anonymous system.
 Or a Netflix season that might only be available for US citizens, and you are not American, a VPN shall come for a rescue.
 So it’s not completely a wrong bet!

 The bottom line is VPNs can’t be thrown away based on the fact they aren’t 100 percent secure.
 Sometimes you need them.
 If you live in restricted societies that might bar you accessing certain sites, not for security concerns.
 But because they somehow negate their political, religious or ideological narrative.
 You will need a VPN to stay connected with the rest of the world.
-VPNs are helpful in scanning and detecting for viruses which is one kind of security mean for an internet user.
+VPNs are helpful in scanning and detecting viruses which are one kind of security means for an internet user.
 So if you are not following any malicious agenda online.
 Using a VPN should be safe for you.